jagruti1998/Kirana_Register/README.md

 Develop a backend service designed to empower Kirana stores in managing their transaction registers.
 This service aims to facilitate the daily tracking of all credit and debit transactions, providing a comprehensive solution for effective financial record-keeping.
-# Online grocery-store
+# Online Kirana-Store

-## Micro Services built on Spring Boot with Mongo DB for E-Commerce application.
+## Backend Services built on Spring Boot with MySQL to empower Kirana stores in managing their transaction registers.
+This service aims to facilitate the daily tracking of all credit and debit transactions, providing a comprehensive solution for effective financial record-keeping.

 Users

-1. Customers
-2. Employees
-3. Caretakers
-4. Products

 ## Microservices for Grocery Store

-CustomerRegistrationService
-CustomerLoginService
-ProductCatalogueService
-ShoppingCartService
-ProductSaleService
-OrderDeliveryService
-InvoiceAndPaymentService
-ProductWarehouseService
-CustomerRegistrationService

 ## Endpoints: